Raessan/Radar-camera-fusion/README.md

 The TensorRT library and NN handler are within the *libs* folder.
 Nothing should be changed here.
 However, TensorRT needs C++17 to run right now because it uses the `filesystem` library.
 If you need to downgrade to C++14, you'll have to remove the usage of `filesystem` and manage the file reading in other way.

+Finally, sometimes OpenCV does not plot correctly the output the first time, but if you rerun the inference program, it will display it correctly.

 # INSIGHT INTO THE ALGORITHM

 ## General explanation